kornha/parliament/README.md

 The page should spin and load for a few moments.
 Afterwards press "generate".
 From here, navigate back to the home screen, pull to refresh, and if you see a Story you are set up!

 For any questions connect in our [Discord](https://discord.gg/HhdBKsK9Pq).

-### Flutter

-All changes must be compatible for Flutter web, iOS, and Android.
-In general we ask that you do not try and change many patterns unless there is discussion beforehand and approved by repo owner.
-Spend some time studying the repo's use of Riverpod, BuildContext extensions, and other Flutter development patterns.
-Note that we use declarative programming almost entirely in the fullstack application.

-### Firebase

-We are running Node.js functions on Firebase Functions.
-We use several additional Firebase services, including Firestore, Pubsub, Storage, and Auth.
-Feel free to study the repo's patterns and suggest changes.

-To Setup, go to [firebase](https://firebase.google.com/) and create a new project.
-Add an iOS and web project.
-Copy your variables and create a `.env` file under the parliament/ folder.

-### GCP

-- After you setup firebase, go to [GCP](https://console.cloud.google.com/).
-- From there, you will need to setup your Maps API.
-Setup `dark_mode Static – Raster` and `light_mode Static – Raster` maps.
-- (Optional if you want to match Parliament's look) For each map, add a style that matches the colors in Parliament's [palette](/lib/common/constants.dart#L9), by making the water equal the background color, and the surface equal the `primaryColor` from the [theme](/lib/common/ztheme.dart#L8).
-All borders are set to the onPrimaryColor.

-### AI/ML

-We have complex AI strategies to solve our news problem.
-We strongly recommend deeply examining the logic before contributing to this portion.
-We have chosen not to use a wrapper framework for now purely out of dev simplicity in directly using OpenAI APIs.